Intervention/docs/image/v3/modifying/custom-modifiers.md

 # Custom Modifiers
-## Group image modifications in a class
+## Group image modifications in classes

 You can create your own combinations of image transformations and save them as a custom Image Modifier class.
 This modifier defines which command, in which order and with which arguments should be called on an image instance.